Archive for the ‘Vitamin B12’ Category

 Lab Tests Online continues with, "B12 deficiency can be caused by insufficient stomach acid – necessary to separate B12 from ingested protein.
 This is the most common cause of B12 deficiency in the elderly and individuals on drugs that suppress gastric acid production.
 Deficiency may also be due to a lack of intrinsic factor, a substance produced by parietal cells in the stomach that binds with B12 before absorption by the intestines.
 An autoimmune condition called pernicious anemia involves damage to the parietal cells, resulting in decreased production of intrinsic factor."
 [1]

-I believe it’s the deficiency and malabsorption factors that led Dr. Libby, inventor of TriVita’s patented Sublingual B-12 formula, on a trek to develop an easy to use B-12 and folate concentrated supplement.
-Before Dr. Libby’s formula came to the market, the most popular way to get the proper dose of the b-12 vitamin was through a shot, which had to be administered by a doctor, and was guaranteed to be absorbed into the body.
+I believe it’s the deficiency and malabsorption factors that led to the invention of a patented Sublingual B-12 formula, on a trek to develop an easy to use B-12 and folate concentrated supplement.
+Before this formula came to the market, the most popular way to get the proper dose of the b-12 vitamin was through a shot, which had to be administered by a doctor, and was guaranteed to be absorbed into the body.

-Many people have found success with Dr. Libby’s patented sublingual vitamin b12.
-It is the number one selling product which is sold and distributed by TriVita.
+Many people have found success with the patented sublingual vitamin b12.
+It has become the number one selling product which is sold and distributed by only one company.
 As mentioned before, the b12 vitamin is very important, and should be taken on a daily basis.
 It’s almost impossible to get enough of b-12 and folate through a proper diet, especially if you’re starting to get up there in age.

 Before taking any dietary supplement, you should talk to a health care professional or doctor.
 The information in this article is just to inform people of the health risks related to vitamin B12 and folate deficiencies.
 Although my information comes from reliable sources, it’s up to you to verify this information, just ask your doctor.

 I believe that taking a b12 supplement on a daily basis is a must.
-To learn more about the sublingual vitamin b12, its patented delivery system, Dr. Libby, and/or TriVita, visit the vitamin b12 web site.
+To learn more about the sublingual vitamin b12, its patented delivery system, contact me.

 Sources: